sagravsd/sagravsd.github.io/_posts/2025-04-28-wordtrip-ios.md

    - **Expected Outcome:** A map or list of locations visited, along with timestamps indicating when the user was at each location.
    - **Artifacts:**

+- **Recommendations:**
+   - The privacy policy intentionally limits location collection to only the minimum necessary (approximate via IP), however, evidence suggests.

 ### 4. System Logs
    - **Objective:** Extract and analyze system logs, including device activity logs and app installs and usage history.
    - **Procedure:** Retrieve and analyze logs from the device (e.g., app installs, device settings changes).